-e the following checklist at time planter is delivered as a reminder of very important information which should be nveyed to retail customer/end user.
+Use the following checklist at time planter is delivered as a reminder of very important information which should be conveyed to retail customer/end user.
 Check off each item as it is fully explained.

-Check for proper operation of vacuum fan (If applicable) with tractor to be used with planter.
-Life expectancy of this or any other machine is dependent on regular lubrication as directed in the Operator Manual All applicable safety precautions.
-Along with retail customer/end user, check reflective decals and SMV sign are clearly visible with planter in transport position and attached to tractor.
+- Check for proper operation of vacuum fan (If applicable) with tractor to be used with planter. - Life expectancy of this or any other machine is dependent on regular lubrication as directed in the Operator Manual. - □ All applicable safety precautions. - Along with retail customer/end user, check reflective decals and SMV sign are clearly visible with planter in transport position and attached to tractor.
 Check safety/warning lights are in working condition.
-Tell retail customer/end user to check federal, state/provincial, and local regulations before towing or transporting on a road or highway.
-Give Operator Manual, Parts Manual, and all Instruction Sheets to retail customer/end user and explain all operating adjustments.
-Read warranty to retail customer/end user.
-Complete Warranty and Delivery Report form. the best of my knowledge this machine has been delivered ready for field use and customer has been fully formed as to proper care and operation. gnature Of Delivery Person/Dealer Name/Date) (Si (Si gnature Of Delivery Person/Dealer Name/Date) (Si Al gnature Of Delivery Person/Dealer Name/Date) TER DELIVERY CHECKLIST (Si Al Th gnature Of Delivery Person/Dealer Name/Date) FTER DELIVERY CHECKLIST e following is a list of items we suggest to check during the first season of use of the equipment.
-(Si gnature Of Delivery Person/Dealer Name/Date) FTER DELIVERY CHECKLIST e following is a list of items we suggest to check during the first season of use of the equipment.
-Check planter performance with retail customer/end user.
-(Si Al Th gnature Of Delivery Person/Dealer Name/Date) FTER DELIVERY CHECKLIST e following is a list of items we suggest to check during the first season of use of the equipment.
-Check planter performance with retail customer/end user.
-Check performance of EdgeVac or mechanical seed metering system with retail customer/end user.
-(Si Al Th gnature Of Delivery Person/Dealer Name/Date) FTER DELIVERY CHECKLIST e following is a list of items we suggest to check during the first season of use of the equipment.
-Check planter performance with retail customer/end user.
-Check performance of EdgeVac or mechanical seed metering system with retail customer/end user.
-Review importance of proper maintenance and adherence to all safety precautions with retail customer/end user.

-All registrations must be submitted online at "business.kinze.com" within 5 business days of delivery.

-Retain a copy of this form for auditing purposes.
+Tell retail customer/end user to check federal, state/provincial, and local regulations before towing or transporting on a road or highway. - Give Operator Manual, Parts Manual, and all Instruction Sheets to retail customer/end user and explain all operating adjustments. - □ Read warranty to retail customer/end user. - □ Complete Warranty and Delivery Report form.

+To the best of my knowledge this machine has been delivered ready for field use and customer has been fully informed as to proper care and operation.

+(Signature Of Delivery Person/Dealer Name/Date)

+AFTER DELIVERY CHECKLIST

+The following is a list of items we suggest to check during the first season of use of the equipment.

+- Check planter performance with retail customer/end user. - Check performance of EdgeVac or mechanical seed metering system with retail customer/end user. - D Review importance of proper maintenance and adherence to all safety precautions with retail customer/end user. - □ Check for parts that may need to be adjusted or replaced. - Check all safety decals, reflective decals, and SMV sign are correctly located as shown in the Parts Manual and that decals are legible.
+Replace if damaged or missing. - □ Check safety/warning lights are working properly.